bbarber9/personal-website/README.md

 - React - My current frontend framework of choice.
 Pairs well with TypeScript
 - Styled Components - My current favorite CSS-in-JS framework
 - TypeScript - My favorite way to write JavaScript.
 Types greatly improve the readability and refactorability of my code

+### Backend

+- Express - A popular and simple HTTP Server with lots of plugins
+- MongoDB - A database I have never used before but was interested in